TechyNilesh/AutoSAD/README.md

 ## Overview

 AutoSAD is an adaptive framework designed for streaming anomaly detection.
-It provides an ensemble of multiple anomaly detection algorithms and automatically selects the best performing models for real-time data streams.
+It provides an set of multiple anomaly detection algorithms and automatically selects the best performing models for real-time data streams.

 ## Features